braindecode/sprint2023/README.md

 # Braindecode Code Sprint 2023

-Starting August 18th on EuroScipy, Basel, Switzerland, and ending at Université Paris-Saclay, France, on September 6th to 8th.
+Starting August 18th on EuroScipy, Basel, Switzerland, and ending at Université Paris-Saclay, France, on September 6th to 8th (core meeting during the 4th-5th).